kgashok/project-ideas/ias/pointerGlossary.md

 What does the above function do?
 1. finds the first character from `s1` that occurs in `s2`
-2. finds the first character that is part of `s2` that occurs in `s1` and returns its location from
+2. finds the first character that is part of `s2` that occurs in `s1` and returns it
 4. None of the above

 ### What next?